 Factor to consider before choosing SSL certifying authority

-Although it largely depends on business requirement but following basic feature we should always consider before buying an SSL certificate.
+Although it largely depends on the business requirements but following basic features we should always consider before buying an SSL certificate.

 - Site seal

 - Trust level

 If you love to know about the Types of SSL certificates in video format then this video on Youtube might be helpful for you.

 SSL certificates are a must for websites.
 Without that, search engines won’t even index your site properly.